joshmiller17/vennt-server/README.md

 See `example.py` for an example of API calls.

+All API calls return a JSON with these keys:
+- `success`: whether the operation was successful
+- `info`: on failure, why the operation failed

+Each method describes additional JSON keys provided, if any.

 ## Data Types
 - `attr`: Valid attributes are AGI, CHA, DEX, INT, PER, SPI, STR, TEK, WIS, HP, MAX_HP, MP, MAX_MP, VIM, MAX_VIM, ARMOR, HERO, INIT, SPEED, XP, SP